 Using a paid VPN service offers numerous benefits to Internet users who are looking to circumvent region-specific access rules and keep their information away from prying eyes and would-be criminals.

-For a small monthly cost (the average VPN service costs just under $10 per month), you’re enhancing your browsing experience by increasing the amount of online services you have access to and giving yourself the best possible chance of stopping your data from falling into the wrong hands.
+For a small monthly cost, you’re enhancing your browsing experience by increasing the amount of online services you have access to and giving yourself the best possible chance of stopping your data from falling into the wrong hands.

 1. IP masking